jonasoesch/p9/2-theory.md

 Cohn [@Cohn-10:limitstime] refines on McCloud's transition types by introducing hierarchy to the interpretation of subject, scene and time.
 He argues that readers will first try to find the same subject in the subsequent panel.
 They will then move their attention to changes in the scene.
 Finally, they will shift their focus to changes in time.
 Cohn uses examples to show how a different order leads to interpretations that run counter to typical reading habits [@Cohn-10:limitstime, p.
 143].

 *Subject*, *scene* and *time* are reminiscent of journalisms famous *who/what*, *where* and *when* [@Wikipedia-19:fivews].
 Such proximity to journalism indicates that McCloud's transition types might be useful outside of the domain of comics.
-While McClouds transitions based on *subject*, *scene* and *time* might be useful in traditional narratives that talk about people and events, it is not directly obvious how to apply them to abstract visualizations [@Badawood-15:narrativeconstruction, pp. 68-82].
+While McCloud's transitions based on *subject*, *scene* and *time* might be useful in traditional narratives that talk about people and events, it is not directly obvious how to apply them to abstract visualizations [@Badawood-15:narrativeconstruction, pp. 68-82].

 ### Inductive classification {#sec:inductive-classification}